cortexproject/cortex/docs/configuration/arguments.md

 ## Distributor

-- `-distributor.shard-by-all-labels`

-   In the original Cortex design, samples were sharded amongst distributors by the combination of (userid, metric name).
-Sharding by metric name was designed to reduce the number of ingesters you need to hit on the read path; the downside was that you could hotspot the write path.

-   In hindsight, this seems like the wrong choice: we do many orders of magnitude more writes than reads, and ingester reads are in-memory and cheap.
-It seems the right thing to do is to use all the labels to shard, improving load balancing and support for very high cardinality metrics.

-   Set this flag to `true` for the new behaviour.

-   Important to note is that when setting this flag to `true`, it has to be set on both the distributor and the querier (called `-distributor.shard-by-all-labels` on Querier as well).
-If the flag is only set on the distributor and not on the querier, you will get incomplete query results because not all ingesters are queried.

-   **Upgrade notes**: As this flag also makes all queries always read from all ingesters, the upgrade path is pretty trivial; just enable the flag.
-When you do enable it, you'll see a spike in the number of active series as the writes are "reshuffled" amongst the ingesters, but over the next stale period all the old series will be flushed, and you should end up with much better load balancing.
-With this flag enabled in the queriers, reads will always catch all the data from all ingesters.

-   **Warning**: disabling this flag can lead to a much less balanced distribution of load among the ingesters.

 - `-distributor.extra-query-delay`
    This is used by a component with an embedded distributor (Querier and Ruler) to control how long to wait until sending more than the minimum amount of queries needed for a successful response.